software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .note }

 > When you want to deploy the application to the production environment, open a pull request as described above. _Don't wait until the end of the Sprint for the deployment_.
 Once you have a meaningful set of features implement, deploy the application and _test that the new features work in the production environment_.

-## GitHub release

-Once the GitHub repository's main branch has a working version of the application with the desired features at the end of the Sprint, we should _release_ it for the users.
-[GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) is a way to "freeze" the source code of a project at certain point of the commit history and to provide users a working version of the application.

-Usually a new version of an application is released at the end of each Sprint.
-When we create a new release at the end of each Sprint, we will create a _release history_ for the project.
-Users can easily browse and download the source code of different versions of the application by going through the release history.

-Each release should at least include the name for the release and a short description describing the changes introduced in the release.
-For libraries the release name is commonly the version number of the release, for example "18.2.0".
-We create a release for each Sprint, so we can name our releases based on the Sprint number, for example "Sprint 1".

-As an example, [here](https://github.com/facebook/react/releases) are the releases for the React library.

-{: .important-title }

-> Exercise 25
->
-> Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create a GitHub release for the project as instructed in the [GitHub's documentation](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
-Create a new tag called "sprint1".
-The release title should be "Sprint 1".
-Give a brief description for the release that describes the features implemented during the Sprint.

-## Sprint Review

-At the end of each Sprint, there's the [Sprint Review](https://scrumguides.org/scrum-guide.html#sprint-review) event.
-During the Sprint Review, the Developers demonstrate the outcome of the Sprint for the Product Owner.
-This means that the Developers should demonstrate how the implemented user stories work _in the user's perspective_.
-So, instead of showing the code, Developers should show how the user can use the new features of the application.

-Sprint Review has a huge impact on the transparency of the process.
-Seeing how the application actually works also brings forth many new ideas for the upcoming Sprint Planning event.

-{: .important-title }

-> Exercise 26
->
-> The Scrum Master should prepare the Sprint Review demonstration at the beginning of the next Sprint.
-The Scrum Master should make sure that they have a working version of the application either deployed to Render (preferred) or on their computer and they are able to show how the new features work _in the user's perspective_.
-If possible, demonstrate the features in the production environment.
->
-> Prepare some _sensible_ test data (no [lorem ipsum](https://www.lipsum.com/), "asd", or "foobar") for the Sprint Review.
-This means that you should add at lest one quiz with questions and answer options using the application so that you can easily demonstrate the user stories.

 {: .highlight }